-Food is a big part of any budget and a struggle for many which is why it has been important for me to create frugal recipes for my fans.
+Food is a big part of any budget and a struggle for many, so it has been vital for me to create frugal recipes for my fans.

-I have a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
+I have a second Facebook page called The Free Recipe Depot, where I exclusively share recipes from Food Bloggers worldwide.

-Check out the Free Recipe Index on CBB compiled of frugal recipes that are 100% tested and accepted by family and friends!
+Check out the Free Recipe Index compiled of frugal recipes 100% tested and accepted by family and friends!

-This week I stopped by the blog Back For Seconds hosted by Stephanie and boy does she have a mouth-watering soft, thick chocolate chip cookie recipeB waiting for you.
+This week I stopped by the blog Back For Seconds hosted by Stephanie, and boy, does she have a mouth-watering soft, thick chocolate chip cookie recipe waiting for you.

-In my time I’ve made so many types of cookies that I don’t really have a favourite.
+In my time, I’ve made so many types of cookies that I don’t have a favourite.

-I love all kinds of cookies especially a cookie that holds up to the dunk test.
-One recipe that I make that I tend to go back to once or twice a year is my Oatmeal Chocolate Chip Raisin Cowboy Quickies because they are soft, thick and full of chocolate.
+One recipe that I make that I tend to go back to once or twice a year is my Oatmeal Chocolate Chip Raisin Cowboy Quickies because they are soft, thick, and full of chocolate.

 Cool Pinterest Find

-I found a couple of really cool finds on Pinterest both over at the blog One Little Project.
-The first one being a DIY Halloween gift an Apple and Caramel Fall Treat which is perfect for colleagues at the office, staff members or friends and family.
+The first is a DIY Halloween gift, an Apple and Caramel Fall Treat perfect for colleagues at the office, staff members or friends, and family.

-If you are having a work Halloween party or are attending one and have to bring snacks this will be a healthy hit and talk of the table.
-The best part again is how inexpensive and adorable they are… perfect for Halloween!
+If you are having a work Halloween party or are attending one and have to bring snacks, this will be a healthy hit and talk of the table.

 Google Search Giggles